-- With FOLFIRI combination chemotherapy as first-line therapy.
+- With FOLFIRI combination chemotherapy as first-line treatment.

 - With irinotecan hydrochloride in patients whose disease is refractory (did not respond to treatment) to chemotherapy that included irinotecan hydrochloride.

-- Alone in patients whose cancer did not respond to oxaliplatin and irinotecan hydrochloride or who cannot be treated with irinotecan hydrochloride.
+- Alone in patients whose disease did not respond to oxaliplatin and irinotecan hydrochloride or who cannot be treated with irinotecan hydrochloride.

 - Squamous cell carcinoma of the head and neck.
 It is used: